 When shopping online or in person for running shoes, you will immediately notice that they divide selection into men's and women's.
 For Brooks running shoes, the only difference is color and design.
 For the most part, Brooks retains continuity in brand model naming.
 There are some exceptions, such as the Beast shoe, which is the Ariel model for women.
 In our overview of Brooks running shoes, we'll note when there is a model name difference between the men's and women's line.

 In many cases, a runner can save a few bucks by shopping for an earlier model, if available.
 There are value-priced models and full-featured top of the line shoes as well.
-Here are 10 of the best Brooks running shoes for 2018, with details on fit, price and user sentiment.
+Here are 10 of the best Brooks running shoes, with details on fit, price and user sentiment.

 The Ghost 11 is a lightweight, neutral trainer with a smooth and soft fit.
 It aims for comfort and features Brooks' DNA LOFT heel crash pad for softer landings.
 Regardless of foot build, running with most sneakers directs the foot to a heel-first landing.
 Over time and miles, repeated uncushioned crashings can cause heels to bruise.